R-Lok/2800-202410-BBY26/README.md

 ## Features
 an easy-to-find labeled section tells us how to use the app and includes a helpful list of features and how to use them.

+### 1. Account Sign Up and Management
+#### Registration
+To use the application, you must sign up for an account.
+To do so, go through the following steps:
+* Click sign up here on the Login Page
+* Fill in your information
+* Press Sign Up
+* Choose from one of the preset security questions
+* Input your security answer to the question
+* Press Submit

+#### Password Reset
+If you forgot your password, follow these steps to reset your password:
+* Click the Forgot your password dropdown on the Login Page
+* Press Reset password
+* Type in your email address in the modal input
+* Press Next Step
+* Enter the answer to your Security Question
+* Press Next Step
+* Enter your new password and confirmation password
+* Click Reset
+* Click Log in now

+#### Account Information Editing
+To edit your account information, go through the following steps:
+* Sign in to the application with your account credentials
+* Go to the User Profile Page by clicking the Profile Picture Icon on the top right of the header
+* Click on your profile picture above your name will allow you to edit your profile picture
+* Click on any other buttons to edit the corresponding account details.

+### 2. Flashcard Generation
+The core feature of this application is to generate flashcards from various source materials.
+Here are some of the ways you can generate flashcards with.
+#### Text Upload
+* Go to the Generate Your Flashcards page by clicking on the bottom center footer button.
+* Select the Text Upload Tab and select your parameters for flashcard generation
+* Press the Upload Study Material Button
+* Insert your desired text upload * Press Generate
+* Preview the flashcards generated
+* If desired, input a name for the flashcard set and press Save to collection

+#### Image Upload
+* Go to the Generate Your Flashcards page by clicking on the bottom center footer button.
+* Select the Image Upload Tab and select your parameters for flashcard generation
+* Press the Upload Study Material Button
+* Drag and Drop an Image or press the middle to browse your file explorer for the desired image
+* Press Generate
+* Preview the flashcards generated
+* If desired, input a name for the flashcard set and press Save to collection

+#### Photo Upload
+* Go to the Generate Your Flashcards page by clicking on the bottom center footer button.
+* Select the Take Photo Tab and select your parameters for flashcard generation
+* Press the Upload Study Material Button
+* Press Take Photo on your desired Study Material
+* Press Generate
+* Preview the flashcards generated
+* If desired, input a name for the flashcard set and press Save to collection

+### 3. Flashcard Review

+### 4. Flashcard Collections

+### 5. Homepage Study Streak Display

 ## Credits
 a labeled section provides an organized list of credits, references, and licenses (if you have any).
 This is where you include a list of all the websites that had helpful code you used in your app.
 Remember to provide credit where credit is due!